-The Board of Education is committed to providing students, staff, and visitors with an indoor tobacco and smoke-free environment.
+The Board of Education is committed to providing the students, staff, and visitors of Mount Vernon High Schoo1 a healthy and safe environment.
 The negative health effects of tobacco use for both the users and nonusers, particularly in connection with second hand smoke, are well established.
 Further, providing a non-smoking and tobacco-free environment is consistent with the responsibilities of teachers and staff to be positive role models for our students.